Altermagnetic polarons: the fate of alter magnetic band splittings at strong coupling

 In strong-coupling correlated antiferromagnets the large difference with the bare single-particle electronic dispersions is due to the disruptions in the antiferromagnetic (AF) background that are caused by a moving charge carrier.
 Its motion dynamically creates and annihilates excitations of the AF background, usually magnons, and the interplay of hole and magnons strongly modifies hole propagation.
 While a quasi-particle (QP) -- the spin polaron -- often survives, it contains only part of the SW and has a dispersion of the order of the magnetic exchange $J$ rather than of the bare hopping $t$~\cite{PhysRevB.39.6880}.
 The missing weight is lost into an incoherent continuum~\cite{PhysRevLett.60.2793, Martinez1991} that is usually separated from the polaronic QP band and distributed over a width $\propto t$.
 The description of charge carriers in terms of spin polarons in antiferrromagnets is widely used~\cite{Wang2015, Wang2020, Bacq-Labreuil2025} to interpret ARPES measurements on cuprates~\cite{Ronning2005, Wells1995} and has been extended to describe orbital excitations in iridates~\cite{ir_QP} and cuprates~\cite{Martinelli2024}, as well as been investigated in ultracold-atom quantum simulators~\cite{PhysRevX.11.021022,cold_atom_pol, Miller2025}.

-Certain theoretical aspects of AMs beyond the weak-coupling regime have been considered, in particular the existence of lower and upper Hubbard bands in addition to altermagnetic band splitting~\cite{PhysRevB.111.L020401} and the persistence of altermagnetic signatures into a frustrated and/or fluctuating regime~\cite{PhysRevB.110.205140,PhysRevResearch.7.023152}.
+Certain theoretical aspects of AMs beyond the weak-coupling regime have been considered, in particular the existence of lower and upper Hubbard bands in addition to altermagnetic band splitting~\cite{PhysRevB.111.L020401}, the persistence of altermagnetic signatures into a frustrated and/or fluctuating regime~\cite{PhysRevB.110.205140,PhysRevResearch.7.023152}, and non-trivial temperature effects~\cite{7nvm-s225}.
 However, the impact of altermagnetic symmetries on the properties of strongly interacting quasi-particles and spin polarons, which are directly related to the spectral function measured in ARPES, have not been considered so far.

 Here we consider the correlated charge propagation in Mott-insulting altermagnets, i.e. the spin polaron in an altermagnet instead of an antiferromagnet.
 Both the bare dispersion, which one would observe without correlations, and the magnon spectrum~\cite{PhysRevLett.131.256703,Liu2025}, which strongly modifies the effective dispersion of a spin polaron, have momentum-dependent band splittings in altermagnets that are not present in antiferromagnets.
 Focusing on a $t$-$J$ model on the checkerboard lattice, we find that momentum and spin of the polaron are similarly strongly linked.
 However, in contrast to weakly interacting altermagnets, this is not necessarily reflected in a band splitting, but rather in the particle life time: One spin projection is pushed into the incoherent spectrum, loosing its quasi-particle character, so that the surviving quasi-particle shows spin-momentum locking.